ajfisher/datatium/slides.md

 ![](/images/sms.png) <!-- .element: width="40%" -->

 Notes:
 Here's an example of an okay experience.
-This came from vodafone the other day warning me I was approaching my data limit and when it would start again.
+This came from vodafone warning me I was approaching my data limit and when it would start again.
 There was one point of failure with it and the eagle-eyed amongst you may spot it.